Back to Local Impacts

 Co-Equal has developed estimates for each congressional district of the change in residential electricity rates and the impact of those changes on household costs.
 In the average congressional district:

-Across the 423 districts with available data, residential electricity rates have increased in 83% of districts since September 2024.
-Nearly 40% of districts saw rates increase by more than 10%, and over one in five districts saw increases above 15%.
+Across the 425 districts with available data, residential electricity rates increased in 87% of districts since October 2024.
+Over one quarter of districts saw rates increase by more than 10%, and over one in seven districts saw increases above 15%.

 Explore The DataImpact in the Average DistrictMethodology